psych-methods/psych-methods.github.io/about.md

 ---

-This webpage is maintained by the working unit "methodology" at the university of Marburg.
+This webpage is maintained by the working unit "methodology" at the Philipps-University of Marburg.
-For more information about this working unit please visit the following [official website](https://www.uni-marburg.de/de/fb04/team-heck).
+For further information about this working unit please visit the following [official website](https://www.uni-marburg.de/de/fb04/team-heck).

 If you have any questions or comments you may contact ...